cybertec-postgresql/pgwatch2/README.md

 # Installing

-Software is packaged as Docker (for custom setup see the last paragraph below, for a Docker quickstart see [here](https://docs.docker.com/get-started/)) for getting started quickly.
+For the fastest installation / setup experience Docker images are provided via Docker Hub (for a Docker quickstart see [here](https://docs.docker.com/get-started/)).
+For doing a custom setup see the "Installing without Docker" paragraph below or turn to the "releases" tab for DEB / RPM / Tar packages.

 ```
 # fetch and run the latest Docker image, exposing Grafana on port 3000 and administrative web UI on 8080
 docker run -d -p 3000:3000 -p 8080:8080 -e PW2_TESTDB=true --name pw2 cybertec/pgwatch2